How to Set Focus on an Input Element in React using Hooks

 I have created a React app from scratch using create-react-app.

-Then replace everything inside the App
+Then replace everything inside the App component with this:

 import React from 'react';